 “Then they exited the boat, and while they were walking upon the shore, they saw a boy playing with two other boys.
 Suddenly al-Khaḍir grabbed the boy by his head, and pulled it off with his bare hands, ultimately killing him.”

 This is the second act which Mūsā (ʿalayhi al-Salām) condemns as being clear oppression, which once again results in him questioning and speaking out against al-Khaḍir.
 In this story, we observe an innocent boy being killed.
 With that in mind, think about all of the innocent Palestinian babies and children who have been killed in Gaza.
 It breaks our hearts and enrages us to see such images.
 One must realise that compared to many of us today, Mūsā (ʿalayhi al-Salām) was superior to us in morality as observed by his pure heart and love for his Ummah (nation).
-One can only imagine how much distress he must have been feeling when he witnessed the murder of this innocent boy.
+So how must he have been feeling when he saw this innocent boy being killed?
 The story continues with yet another discussion between Mūsā (ʿalayhi al-Salām) and al-Khaḍir:

 (Al-Khaḍir) said: “Did I not tell you that you can have no patience with me?”